WORKING WITH DG ECHO AS AN INTERNATIONAL ORGANISATION | 2021 - 2027

 Credit: EU ECHO

-For the purposes of implementing Union-funded humanitarian aid Actions, ECHO awards specific grants to the Humanitarian Organizations partners, UN Agencies and International Organizations.
+For the purposes of implementing Union-funded humanitarian aid Actions, ECHO awards specific grants to the Humanitarian Organizations partners and International Organizations.

-Where ECHO decides to award a specific grant to a UN Agency or an International Organization, it shall propose to sign an Indirect Management Delegation Agreement (IMDA).
+Where DG ECHO decides to award a specific grant to an International Organization, it shall propose to sign an Indirect Management Delegation Agreement (IMDA).

 The IMDA is composed by the following parts, which form integral part of the Agreement:

-Each Agreement concluded between ECHO and the concerned International Organization has a reference number (indicated in the heading of the Agreement).
+Each Agreement concluded between the DG ECHO and the concerned International Organization has a reference number (indicated in the heading of the Agreement).